Dharmogata/Busan-apartment-Auction-price-predicting-model/README.md

 I recommend users install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-### Code

-Template code is provided in the `Predicting hammer price of apartment in Busan.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `auction_master_train.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for users to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 ### Run